wblazej/GitGist/README.md

 ## Running tests
 ```
-echo "{"token": "your_github_api_token"}" > __tests__/config.json
+echo '{"token": "your_github_api_token"}' > __tests__/config.json
 yarn run test
 ```

 ## Usage
 On the left side of the page there is a panel, where you have to input your GitHub API token ([How to get GitHub API token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)).
-The token is stored in cookies file for a 1 day.
+The token is stored in `localStorage`.
 After saving, gist viewer is ready to go.

 ![image](https://user-images.githubusercontent.com/62674438/122681732-1e925a80-d1f6-11eb-8dd6-4aa066869f0e.png)